samkoppenhout/Digital-Futures-Challenge-1/docs/domain-models-test-plan.md

 User stories:

 1. As an airport official
-    I would like to define the maximum capacity of the airport So I can decide how many planes should be able to land
+    I would like to set the maximum capacity of the airport So I can decide how many planes should be able to land at any time

-2. As an airport official
+2. As an air traffic controller
-    I would like to be able to override the maximum capacity of the airport So I can adjust how many planes should be able to land if necessary
+    I would like to be able to check if the airport is full So I don't let a plane land if it is at capacity

 3. As an air traffic controller
-    I would like to be able to check if the airport is full So I don't let a plane land if it is at capacity
+    I would like to check that if a plane is at the airport So I don't add duplicate planes to the airport and I know whether a plane is able to take off

 4. As an air traffic controller
-    I would like to check that if a plane is at the airport So I don't add duplicate planes to the airport and I know whether a plane is able to take off
+    I would like to add a plane to the airport model So that I can track the instruction for it to land

 5. As an air traffic controller
-    I would like to add a plane to the airport model So that I can track the instruction for it to land

-6. As an air traffic controller
     I would like to remove a plane from the airport model So I can track the instruction for it to take off